 - Information will be balanced.
 That is, it will be based on the best available evidence.
-It will also be honest about any conflicts of interest and acknowledge any uncertainties.
+It will also be honest about any conflicts of interest and tell you about any uncertainties.

 - Information will follow good practice guidelines in the sector.
-For example, Patient Information Forum recommendations, Information Standard criteria.
+For example, Patient Information Forum guidelines.

-- Clinical information will be checked and approved by Breast Cancer Care specialist nurses and external experts.
+- Clinical information will be checked and approved by our own specialist nurses and external experts.

 - Information will be checked and approved by members of the lay reader panel representing the user group for which it’s produced.

-- Information will signpost readers to other Breast Cancer Care services, as well as relevant external organisations and resources.
+- Information will signpost readers to other our services, as well as relevant external organisations and resources.

 - All information will conform to house style and brand guidelines.

-- Illustrations and photographs should reflect the user group and wider society, as appropriate.
+- Illustrations and photographs will reflect the user group and wider society, as appropriate.

 - Design and layout should reflect best practice in legibility and readability and follow good practice guidelines, for example RNIB See It Right.